6

 The following exercises are available: Spinning, sprinting or jumping rope.
 After deciding on two exercises, they are always performed in alternation: Four rounds of sprinting and four rounds of rope jumping, this is how a possible composition could look like.

 With one Tabata workout per day you are already well positioned.
-In order to address all muscle groups evenly and to have some variety, however, a different workout should be selected every day.
+However, in order to address all muscle groups evenly and to have some variety, a different workout should be selected every day.
 If you go full steam ahead six times a week, you can also take a day off to regenerate your muscles with a clear conscience.

-20 seconds sweating - 10 seconds recovering: This is the principle of Tabata.
+20 seconds sweating - 10 seconds recovering: That's the principle of Tabata.
 But what do you have to watch out for in this short workout?
-First of all: Tabata is not to be compared with a casual round on the stepper or treadmill - the term High Intensity Interval Training, short HIITis not a coincidence.
+First of all, Tabata is not the same as a casual workout on a stepper or treadmill - the term High Intensity Interval Training (HIIT) is not a coincidence.
+HIIT, is no coincidence.

 To stay motivated on the ball, it is important to select suitable and, above all, varied exercises.
 It is also advisable to document your personal performance in a training diary.

-The following applies to all six workouts: Before getting down to business, warm up properly!
-An additional five to ten minutes should be planned for this.
+The following applies to all workouts: Before getting down to business, warm up properly!
+An additional five to ten minutes should be allowed for this.

 In general, warming up before a workout is important to minimize the risk of injury.
-Tabata workouts use a wide variety of muscle groups, so the whole body should be warmed up.
+A Tabata workout uses a wide variety of muscle groups, so the whole body should be warmed up.
 Possible exercises include the following:

 - Jumping Jacks